 Below: 1st photo - In Autumn, look for the seed head on the stem, bare of leaves, upright or laying on the ground.
 2nd photo - The glossy black seeds remain after the capsule sides fall away in late Summer.

 Notes: Wild Leek was not included on Eloise Butler's list of indigenous plants of the Garden area, but she did plant it on April 13, 1910 without specifying where she got the plants.
+On May 1, 1921 Eloise recorded planting the "narrow leaved" leak from a source near Medicine Lake (which is several miles West of the Garden).
 Martha Crone planted it in 1946 and it is listed in her 1951 Garden census, but not on the 1986 census, but was present soon thereafter in the Woodland Garden.
 Curator Susan Wilkins has planted it as recently as 2012-13.
 The plant is native to the state and most of the eastern United States.
 In Minnesota it is found in most counties except some in far NW and far SW corner.
 Its range in North America is roughly from Manitoba south to Missouri and eastward to the coast.
 Absent in the Gulf-shore states.

 Wild Leek is one of six Alliums found native in Minnesota.
 The others being A. canadense, Wild Garlic; A. cernuum, Nodding Wild Onion; A. schoenoprasum, Wild Chives; A. Stellatum, Prairie Onion; and A. textile, Textile onion.
 A tricoccum and the three with links to information sheets are found in the Garden.